-For handles around the world for hundreds of years, cork has recently seen a resurgence as the green harvesting of the material became more well-known.
+For handles worldwide for hundreds of years, cork has recently seen a resurgence as the green harvesting of the material became more well-known.

-Cork is the bark of an indigenous tree that grows in southern Europe, which means that the trees are never removed, and the farmers actively protect them.
+Cork is the bark of an indigenous tree that grows in southern Europe, meaning the trees are never removed, and the farmers actively protect them.

-This bark is then shredded and mixed with different glues at different ratios to create a material that is super lightweight and breathable.
+This bark is then shredded and mixed with different glues at different ratios to create a super lightweight and breathable material.

 Where Are Cork Grip Used?